athomik79/Radical-README-Generator/Develop/Readme.md

 ### Usage:

-Answer the propmpts to generate a README.md for your github project
+Answer the prompts to generate a README.md for your github project

 ### License: